Surratt House Museum, Clinton

 • Sotterley Plantation - Home to Dr. Walter Hanson Stone Briscoe and three of his sons who served in the Confederate army.
 A plantation slave, George, later joined the United States Colored Troops and faced one of the Briscoe sons at Petersburg.

-• Annapolis - The U.S. Naval Academy Museum has some Civil War content; the Banneker-Douglass Museum honors African-American heroes Benjamin Banneker and Frederick Douglass; and the General Assembly meeting in the Maryland State House was the first to emancipate its slaves by legislation in 1864.
+• Annapolis - The U.S. Naval Academy Museum has some Civil War content; the Banneker-Douglass-Tubman Museum honors African-American heroes Benjamin Banneker and Frederick Douglass; and the General Assembly meeting in the Maryland State House was the first to emancipate its slaves by legislation in 1864.

 • Belair Mansion - Plantation owner George Cooke Ogle and family struggled to survive amid political turmoil and the heavy hand of Union authorities hoping to keep the area's Confederate sympathy in check.